Haricz/dst_guide/Wigfrid_formatted.md

 		(1)		alchemy engine

 	> EXPLORE
-		You might have collected a lot in the previous days, so if you have extra resources and finish fast, explore more of the world.
+		You might have collected a lot in the previous days, so if you have extra
+        resources and finish fast, explore more of the world.

 	* chest 1 - contains basic resources (rocks, logs, grass, twigs, etc...)
 	* chest 2 - contains harvested goods from animals (silk, pig skin, feathers, etc...)
 	* chest 3 - misc
 	* dont put refined stuff in any of the chests, refine only the stuff you need, no use   keeping extras
 	* you only need (48) logs for crafting everything, but gather more for the campfire's   fuel needz
 	* you can explore by day and only start crafting during the night
 	* crafting at night would be a good idea 'cuz it gives you sanity points
 	* to counter the night's sanity drain

------ DAY 12  -----
+####DAY 12

 	> COLLECT
 		(2)		gear